 The focus of the project was the evaluation of the allied health assistant skill set training program which was run in 2018.
 This was done using an online survey and semi-structured interviews with learners, their employers and relevant allied health professionals.
 This research will contribute to the evidence base on allied health assistants and help identify learnings and promising directions for the employment of AHAs in the future.
 For further information contact firstname.lastname@example.org

 The Poche Centre for Indigenous Health funded a program of research and engagement with communities in North West NSW to explore allied health service delivery for Aboriginal children.
 Dr Kim Bulkeley has been leading this research, collaborating with a large team within the University as well as the communities in northwest NSW.
-Kim has also encouraged the involvement of Faculty of Health Sciences students, both Honours and Masters, in generating focused research projects as part of their final year of study.
+Kim has also encouraged the involvement of Sydney School of Health Sciences students, both honours and masters, in generating focused research projects as part of their final year of study.

 The video below is a brief summary of a student project completed by Claire Dickson in 2016, exploring the emerging role of Aboriginal allied health assistants:

 Aboriginal allied health assistants working in remote northwest NSW